Foolish111/Netflix-Skipper-upgraded/README.md

-# Netflix-Skipper
+# Netflix-Skipper Upgraded
-Automatically skip Netflix intros and jump to the next episode.
+Automatically skip Netflix intros and jump to the next episode + now you can toggle skipping recap or not.

 ## Features
 Skip Intros and Outros<br>